 5. Free tax preparation

 Intuit is a proud supporter of US military members, veterans and their families in their communities and overseas.
-As a part of that commitment, TurboTax offers US enlisted active duty military, reservists, and National Guard E1-E9 free federal and state tax preparation through our TurboTax Online products, which include TurboTax Free, Deluxe, Premier, and Self-Employed.
+As a part of that commitment, TurboTax offers US enlisted active duty military, reservists, and National Guard E1-E9 free federal and state tax preparation through our TurboTax Online products, which include TurboTax Free Edition for simple tax returns only, Deluxe, Premier, and Self-Employed.

 Active duty military earning $69,000 or less, anyone else earning $36,000 or less, and anyone who qualifies for the Earned Income Tax Credit can prepare their federal and state tax returns using the IRS Free File Program delivered by TurboTax.